Characterizing and Computing the Set of Nash Equilibria via Vector Optimization: Shared Constraint Nash Games as Vector Optimization

-where $\{0_{\xcal_j}\}$ denotes the zero in the space $\xcal_j$.
-This decomposition of $C$ into the cones $C_i$ will be utilized in the following and plays a particular role in the examples via Corollary~\ref{cor:nash-shared}.

-Some remarks are in order to motivate and illustrate the choice of the vector optimization problem~\eqref{eq:vop} and its cone~\eqref{eq:C}. \begin{example} Let us, for illustration purposes, consider the cone $C$ in the easiest setup of a 2-player game ($N=2$) with $\xcal_1=\xcal_2=\bbr$.
+where $0_{\xcal_j}$ denotes the zero in the space $\xcal_j$.
+Whenever the space is clear from the context, we will, for the remainder of this work, drop the subscript notation and just use $0$ for the zero in the corresponding space.
+The decomposition of $C$ into the cones $C_i$ will be utilized in the following and plays a particular role in the examples via Corollary~\ref{cor:nash-shared}.
+The following remarks motivate and illustrate the choice of the vector optimization problem~\eqref{eq:vop} and its cone~\eqref{eq:C}. \begin{example} Let us, for illustration purposes, consider the cone $C$ in the easiest setup of a 2-player game ($N=2$) with $\xcal_1=\xcal_2=\bbr$.
 Then, $C\subseteq \bbr^4$ is given by

 For a 2-player game ($N=2$) with $\xcal_1=\xcal_2=\bbr^2$, the cone $C\subseteq \bbr^6$ is given by

 \end{example}